C 3.3 WET ALUMINUM ELECTROLYTICS

 C 3.3.1 Introduction

-Wet aluminum (Al) electrolytic capacitors continuously generate hydrogen gas under operation and while stored with even a small residual charge.
+Wet aluminum (Al) electrolytic capacitors continuously generate hydrogen gas under operation, even under a small residual charge. (note: if capacitors are stored voltage-free no hydrogen is being released during storage).
 That hydrogen must be able to diffuse and exit the package or it will rupture.
 Thus conventional wet Al electrolytics must not be hermetic sealed.
 The diffusion takes place through the non-hermetic lid that usually has a rubber packing in the pressure seal against the can edge.

 Larger size cans are also supplied with a safety vent that provides for relief in the instance of very critical gas generation.
 There are also special, high reliability hermetic Al electrolytic available on the market based on improvements of electrolytes and gas absorbing compounds.